GraionDilach/RandomGraionTweaks/readme.md

 __COMPATIBILITY:__ This component uses static monster lists, so please report if a planetar was missed.
 This component can be combined with the animation components of P&P Celestials and Spell Revisions, if you install those first (it will not touch the devas).

+## Component 1002 Use NWN Basilisk artwork from Infinity Animations for Made in Heaven Dracolisk

+The Made in Heaven Dracolisk uses a Basilisk recolor by default.
+This component changes it to be an NWN Basillisk, making it visually different.

+__COMPATIBILITY:__ This component requires a Made in Heaven component which installed the Dracolisk.

 ## Component 9999 Equip items from inventory to fill empty slots

 This component goes through creature inventories and attempt to equip all the items which the creature has a spare inventory slot for.
 Already-equipped items are not changed or touched.